 Huiyi Chen presented a poster about her work as my research assistant during AY 2014-15 (UIUC Researchers Initiative conference, April 2015).

-At UIUC, I am lucky to teach courses for our Campus Honors Program (usually one course/year).
-Capped at 18 students, these small seminars always produce lively and engaged conversations with some of our campus’ most academically impressive students.
+At UIUC, I regularly taught courses for our Campus Honors Program (usually one course/year).
+Capped at 18 students, these small seminars always produced lively and engaged conversations with some of the campus’ most academically impressive students.

 Congratulating Kathleen Downey at the UIUC Campus Honors Program reception for new graduates, May 2015.
 Kathleen graduated as a Bronze Tablet scholar (among the top 3% of her graduating class), majoring in Community Health, with a focus on Rehabilitation and Disability Studies.
-Next year she will attend Adelphi University to gain an M.S. in Social Work, with an emphasis on disability studies.
+After graduating, she completed an M.S. in Social Work from UIUC, with an emphasis on disability studies.
 I am honored to have taught Kathleen, an outstanding and exceptionally thoughtful student, in an anthropology course on Women’s Lives.
 You can read some of her awesome writings here and here.

 Doctoral Students’ Awards

 Since 1991, under my direction, 16 doctoral advisees have won 50 predoctoral, doctoral, and postdoctoral research grants, fellowships, and prizes in national competitions (average 3/student), including: